-As the perception of color can vary significantly from one person to the next, researchers developed the field of colorimetry, the science of objective color measurement.
+To be able to describe the human color perception and to create specific colors in a predictable way, researchers developed the field of colorimetry, the science of objective color measurement.

 In colorimetry, colors are measured as precisely as possible using color measurement value systems.
 Analytical color measurement techniques are typical in commerce, industry, and research, and are commonly applied to non-emissive applications including paints, plastics, textiles, and food as well as emissive applications such as displays, lighting and analysis.

 The application and need for colorimetry has expanded together with the rise of global manufacturing.
 For instance, decorative trim for a vehicle fabricated in China must match a paint applied on the vehicle rolling off the assembly line in Detroit.
 The same holds for mass produced displays showing exactly the same color gamut.

 Because human color perception is subjective due to differences from person to person and influences such as ambient lighting as well as cultural differences, mass produced artefacts cannot easily be measured by humans.
 For such large scale objective measurement applications, color measurement instruments offer a standardized means of assuring consistency and repeatability and can be applied all over the world.

 Colorimetry vs. Spectrophotometry

 In colorimetry, color measurement is founded on the three-part theory of color vision, which says the human eye has receptors for three primary colors red, green and blue, and all visible colors are combinations of these primary colors.
 In colorimetry, these red, green and blue component parts are roughly represented by XYZ values respectively.
 Colorimeters based on XYZ measurement principle are in fact capable of measuring color just like the human eye and also known as tri-stimulus colorimeters.